Franklyn-SWE/DSA-4/README.md

-# Data structure and Algorithms application in Java
+# Data Structure and Algorithms Application in Java
 # Implementation of HashMap, HashSet data structures, Enumeration and Serialisation.